oracle-livelabs/em-omc/mysql/oci-oraca-mysql/c-lab-two-deploy-app/deploy-app.md

       ![Oracle Cloud console, Cloud Shell](images/2-4-1-1-buildapp.png " ")

-3. Retrieve the public IP address for the application service endpoint.
+3. Retrieve the EXTERNAL-IP address for the wstore-frontend (application service endpoint).
 Copy it into a text file for future use.

       ```bash
       <copy>